AlexRwithR/Demo/README.md

 In this demonstration I use a recording of an American Yellow Warbler’s (Setophaga aestiva) song downloaded from xeno-canto.
 The code should automatically download the file.
 Credit goes to Peter Boesman (Peter Boesman, XC322837.
 Accessible at www.xeno-canto.org/322837)

+Much of the sound analysis is done with the help and methods as described in "Sound Analysis and Synthesis with R" by Jérôme Sueur